arangodb/docs/3.4/graphs-edges.md

 ---
 layout: default
-description: This is an introduction to ArangoDB's interface for edges
+description: This is an introduction to ArangoDB’s interface for edges used in graphs.
+Here we work with edges from the JavaScript shell arangosh
+title: ArangoDB Graphs working with Edges
 ---
 Edges, Identifiers, Handles
 ===========================